Akshaj Awasthi, MPhil Oxon

 About me

-I am a first year MPhil student in Islamic Art and Architecture at the Khalili Research Centre and St Cross College at the University of Oxford as an Ertegun scholar.
-My previous research has centred around the early modern Arts of the Book in South Asia and the larger Persianate world.
-While at Oxford, I am also training in Modern Turkish, with the eventual aim of learning Ottoman Turkish in the second year of my programme.I am also a literary translator working from Urdu and Hindi into English, having translated a selection of Wajida Tabassum's short stories, as well as an ongoing novel-length translation from Hindi.I previously studied as an undergraduate student at Ashoka University (2018-22) with the Departments of History, Visual Arts and Creative Writing.
+I am a second year MPhil student in Islamic Art and Architecture at the Khalili Research Centre and St Cross College at the University of Oxford as an Ertegun Graduate Scholar in the Humanities.
+My previous research has centred around the early modern Arts of the Book in South Asia and the larger Turco-Persian world.
+While at Oxford, I have also trained in Modern and Ottoman Turkish, with a summer working on Ottoman palaeography and primary sources at the Harvard-Koç Ottoman Studies Foundation in Cunda, Turkey.
+My current research looks at Sufi orders and built spaces between Transoxiana and Anatolia.I am also a literary translator working from Urdu and Hindi into English, having translated a selection of Wajida Tabassum's short stories, as well as an ongoing novel-length translation from Hindi.I previously studied as an undergraduate student at Ashoka University (2018-22) with the Departments of History, Visual Arts and Creative Writing.

 Research